Tuesday, January 24, 2012

 When many voice experts refer to the "passaggio", they are commenting on the last bridge before entering the high voice; e,f, and g.
 This concept is applied for roughly all their lower or higher voiced singers.
 I was taught in my vocal pedagogy class, that there are two passaggi, a primary and secondary passaggio.
 I have found it interesting that the relationship could actually have some bearing on the concepts of developing the voice and is representative of the way the voice really works.
 It has brought me to what I think are interesting conclusions.
 For instance, how to dependably tell whether a student is a tenor or a baritone, or soprano or alto.
 Many singers after years are still wondering about whether they are a this (low) or a that (high) vocally.
 Understanding the passaggi in the voice can completely draw definte and applicable lines of determining the voice part or fach of a given singer.

-To make application you have to accept the concept of the thyro-arytenoids as behaving like a vibrating string; having nodes, and harmonic interplay based on the frequency or pitch and its mass.
+To make application you have to accept the concept of the thyro-arytenoids as behaving like a vibrating string; having nodes, and harmonic interplay based on the frequency or pitch/mass relationship and the cavities of the human body (thoracic, laryngeal, pharyngeal and sinusoidal).
 With the help of the crico-thyroids, our voices are capable of producing all pitches in our 3 to 5 octave ranges.
-In light of this, every voice has natural weak points based on the various sizes of a person's thoraxic and pharyngeal cavities and other oddly shaped spaces that make up the interior of the body of a singer.
-This in combination of the individual's vocal cords, and the particular shape and thickness of the each cord, add to this the varieties as to the varying lengths of peoples necks, how tall or how long or short waist-ed, how low might ones larynx seat, the size of tongue etc. For instance, the width of the cheek must affect the interior dimensions of the pharyngeal spaces.
+In light of this, every voice has natural weak points based on genes and ones particular body type.
+This in combination of the individual's genetics as worked out through the vocal cords add to these varieties.
+Take for instance the varying lengths of peoples necks, how tall or how long or short waist-ed, or how low might ones larynx seat, the size of tongue; the width of the cheek must affect the interior dimensions of the pharyngeal spaces.
 All of these variations make up the individual voice of ones particular whole body.
-Based on these variances, and in combination with the size and thickness of the vocal chords, the voice will develop around its own string behavior and harmonics, causing a middle voiced pitch to develop in such a way that it will become the lower passaggio; naturally weak pitch that behaves in an unpredictable way due to its behavior as a node on a string (not to be confused with the vocal malady, an example of the node I reference is the point on a string where violinist or guitarist gently rests their finger to produce the super high harmonic series of the instrument.
-I think this also has bearing on why expert singers are able to shift octaves with such speed and accuracy.
+Based on all of these variances, and in combination with the size and thickness of the vocal chords, the voice will develop around its own string behavior and harmonics, causing a weak spot that will coincide with a particular pitch in the middle of the voice; the lower passaggio, This naturally weakened pitch is the fulcrum of the individual voice's harmonics, it behaves in an unpredictable way due to its uniqueness.
+It is sort of like a node on a vibrating string (not to be confused with the vocal malady, I refer to the point on a string where a violinist or guitarist gently rests their finger to access the harmonic series of the instrument).
+This string behavior in my opinion has bearing on how the voice effortlessly moves from pitch to pitch, and shifts octaves and registers with speed and accuracy.

 If you are a baritone, and this note is b flat, you are a bass-baritone, or a mezzo-soprano if female.
 One whole step higher and you have spinto tenore, and soprano dramatica, both exhibiting a break at a c sharp in the middle.
 This application is obvious.
 A flat; contralto, or basso profundo, A natural; lyric bass, and alto, B flat; bass-baritone, dramatic mezzo soprano, B natural; mezzo or baritone, C; lyric baritone, lyric mezzo, C sharp; spinto soprano/tenor, or dramatic (some may believe their is a distinction between the two), D Lyric Soprano/Tenor, D; E flat; Coloratura/ Leggiero, and so forth, we have all varieties of coloraturi.

 To develop these weak notes I use spoken sounds as glottal strokes (no diaphragmatic support at all, as if spoken casually).
 A student of mine will sing the letters of the vowel series.
 Singing as if speaking the vowels as letters a, e,i o, and u.
-What singing vowel sounds are these?
-Day, may, spade, see me the eve, Lee.
-My by Thai spy, go know stove grove,you Sue,too blue.
-The natural huskiness of the primary passaggio begins to grow amber and make the voice drip deep dark honey, because its middle note is vibrating intensely while not being pressed by the far too accessible and breath pressure of the over zealous singers.
+What singing vowel sounds are these? (a) Day, may, spade, (e)see me the eve, Lee. (i) My by Thai spy, (o) go know stove grove, (u) you Sue,too blue.

-This perfect equilibrium allows the vocal cords to vibrate like a string in the balance of poised physics, and is optimized because of the dynamic play of tension and relaxation as the vocal folds vibrate in the breath pressure loop of something similar to a cat's purr.
+With unpressed development the natural huskiness of the primary passaggio begins to grow amber; and make the voice drip deep dark honey, because its middle note is vibrating intensely while not being pressed has been strengthened to bright fundamental that is hyper efficient and wastes no air.
+This perfect equilibrium allows the vocal cords to vibrate like a string in the balance of poised physics.
+It is optimized because of the dynamic play of tension and relaxation as the vocal folds vibrate in tone-breath flow loop of something similar to a cat's purr.
 This is when you can know what proper breath support is, the Italians called it appoggiare You just lean gently on and pulse this vibrating tone loop that is in balance between your vocal cords and the top of the diaphragm.
-Wild power practically without having to stir the body.
-All registers are accessible with perfect ease and variance of timbres as one learns that a singer doesn't have to get louder to go higher.
+Wild vocal power is accessible while hardly having to stir the body.
+All registers are accessible with perfect ease; wildly variant timbres are instantly brought into the tone.
+The singer learns not to get louder to go higher unless the dynamics call for it.
 You simply excite the harmonics.
-Then the overtone harmonics of the voice begin to present themselves and strengthen by adding perceptible harmonics of octaves, dominants, the thirds, drawn off the fundamental pitch.
-Rather like the variable registrations of a pipe organ with massive power, comfortably achieved, breadth, volume, and perfect intonation.
+Then the overtone harmonics of the voice begin to present themselves and strengthen the sympathetic ressonance of the variant register of ones voice.
+This perceptible harmonics of octaves, dominants, the thirds, drawn off the fundamental pitch.
+Rather like the variable registrations of a pipe organ.
+The human voice, properly trained, has massive power and flexibility, unique faceted beauty of tone with breadth, volume, and perfect intonation.

 Working these concepts out will give you full control of your voice allowing you to play the voice like a trumpet in three octaves on any vowel sound (no modification whatsoever).
 You will also have dazzling vocal power; a very clear light tone to ppp while still being clearly understood and present in any hall; agility; and vocal freshness after performing.

-If you get through all of this, your a camper.
+If you get through all of this, your a real trooper.

-To make application you have to accept the concept of the thyro-arytenoids as behaving like a vibrating string; having nodes, and harmonic interplay based on the frequency or pitch and its mass.
+To make application you have to accept the concept of the thyro-arytenoids as behaving like a vibrating string; having nodes, and harmonic interplay based on the frequency or pitch/mass relationship and the cavities of the human body (thoracic, laryngeal, pharyngeal and sinusoidal).
 With the help of the crico-thyroids, our voices are capable of producing all pitches in our 3 to 5 octave ranges.
-In light of this, every voice has natural weak points based on the various sizes of a person's thoraxic and pharyngeal cavities and other oddly shaped spaces that make up the interior of the body of a singer.
-This in combination of the individual's vocal cords, and the particular shape and thickness of the each cord, add to this the varieties as to the varying lengths of peoples necks, how tall or how long or short waist-ed, how low might ones larynx seat, the size of tongue etc. For instance, the width of the cheek must affect the interior dimensions of the pharyngeal spaces.
+In light of this, every voice has natural weak points based on genes and ones particular body type.
+This in combination of the individual's genetics as worked out through the vocal cords add to these varieties.
+Take for instance the varying lengths of peoples necks, how tall or how long or short waist-ed, or how low might ones larynx seat, the size of tongue; the width of the cheek must affect the interior dimensions of the pharyngeal spaces.
 All of these variations make up the individual voice of ones particular whole body.
-Based on these variances, and in combination with the size and thickness of the vocal chords, the voice will develop around its own string behavior and harmonics, causing a middle voiced pitch to develop in such a way that it will become the lower passaggio; naturally weak pitch that behaves in an unpredictable way due to its behavior as a node on a string (not to be confused with the vocal malady, an example of the node I reference is the point on a string where violinist or guitarist gently rests their finger to produce the super high harmonic series of the instrument.
-I think this also has bearing on why expert singers are able to shift octaves with such speed and accuracy.
+Based on all of these variances, and in combination with the size and thickness of the vocal chords, the voice will develop around its own string behavior and harmonics, causing a weak spot that will coincide with a particular pitch in the middle of the voice; the lower passaggio, This naturally weakened pitch is the fulcrum of the individual voice's harmonics, it behaves in an unpredictable way due to its uniqueness.
+It is sort of like a node on a vibrating string (not to be confused with the vocal malady, I refer to the point on a string where a violinist or guitarist gently rests their finger to access the harmonic series of the instrument).
+This string behavior in my opinion has bearing on how the voice effortlessly moves from pitch to pitch, and shifts octaves and registers with speed and accuracy.

 If you are a baritone, and this note is b flat, you are a bass-baritone, or a mezzo-soprano if female.
 One whole step higher and you have spinto tenore, and soprano dramatica, both exhibiting a break at a c sharp in the middle.
 This application is obvious.
 A flat; contralto, or basso profundo, A natural; lyric bass, and alto, B flat; bass-baritone, dramatic mezzo soprano, B natural; mezzo or baritone, C; lyric baritone, lyric mezzo, C sharp; spinto soprano/tenor, or dramatic (some may believe their is a distinction between the two), D Lyric Soprano/Tenor, D; E flat; Coloratura/ Leggiero, and so forth, we have all varieties of coloraturi.

 To develop these weak notes I use spoken sounds as glottal strokes (no diaphragmatic support at all, as if spoken casually).
 A student of mine will sing the letters of the vowel series.
 Singing as if speaking the vowels as letters a, e,i o, and u.
-What singing vowel sounds are these?
-Day, may, spade, see me the eve, Lee.
-My by Thai spy, go know stove grove,you Sue,too blue.
-The natural huskiness of the primary passaggio begins to grow amber and make the voice drip deep dark honey, because its middle note is vibrating intensely while not being pressed by the far too accessible and breath pressure of the over zealous singers.
+What singing vowel sounds are these? (a) Day, may, spade, (e)see me the eve, Lee. (i) My by Thai spy, (o) go know stove grove, (u) you Sue,too blue.

-This perfect equilibrium allows the vocal cords to vibrate like a string in the balance of poised physics, and is optimized because of the dynamic play of tension and relaxation as the vocal folds vibrate in the breath pressure loop of something similar to a cat's purr.
+With unpressed development the natural huskiness of the primary passaggio begins to grow amber; and make the voice drip deep dark honey, because its middle note is vibrating intensely while not being pressed has been strengthened to bright fundamental that is hyper efficient and wastes no air.
+This perfect equilibrium allows the vocal cords to vibrate like a string in the balance of poised physics.
+It is optimized because of the dynamic play of tension and relaxation as the vocal folds vibrate in tone-breath flow loop of something similar to a cat's purr.
 This is when you can know what proper breath support is, the Italians called it appoggiare You just lean gently on and pulse this vibrating tone loop that is in balance between your vocal cords and the top of the diaphragm.
-Wild power practically without having to stir the body.
-All registers are accessible with perfect ease and variance of timbres as one learns that a singer doesn't have to get louder to go higher.
+Wild vocal power is accessible while hardly having to stir the body.
+All registers are accessible with perfect ease; wildly variant timbres are instantly brought into the tone.
+The singer learns not to get louder to go higher unless the dynamics call for it.
 You simply excite the harmonics.
-Then the overtone harmonics of the voice begin to present themselves and strengthen by adding perceptible harmonics of octaves, dominants, the thirds, drawn off the fundamental pitch.
-Rather like the variable registrations of a pipe organ with massive power, comfortably achieved, breadth, volume, and perfect intonation.
+Then the overtone harmonics of the voice begin to present themselves and strengthen the sympathetic ressonance of the variant register of ones voice.
+This perceptible harmonics of octaves, dominants, the thirds, drawn off the fundamental pitch.
+Rather like the variable registrations of a pipe organ.
+The human voice, properly trained, has massive power and flexibility, unique faceted beauty of tone with breadth, volume, and perfect intonation.

 Working these concepts out will give you full control of your voice allowing you to play the voice like a trumpet in three octaves on any vowel sound (no modification whatsoever).
 You will also have dazzling vocal power; a very clear light tone to ppp while still being clearly understood and present in any hall; agility; and vocal freshness after performing.

-If you get through all of this, your a camper.
+If you get through all of this, your a real trooper.

 Sunday, January 2, 2011